-Double Arch Trail is a 4.4 mile moderately trafficked out and back trail located near Stanton, KY that features a river and is rated as moderate.
+Double Arch Trail is a 4.4 mile moderately trafficked out and back trail located near Stanton, Kentucky that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until November.
 Dogs are also able to use this trail.

 Great hiking trail.
 First part is gravel road, but then you start your way on to the arch.
 If you climb a little you can make it up on top of the double arch and the view is incredible!